Stonerock/haptic/README.md

 document.dispatchEvent(new Event('haptic:trigger'));
 ```

-## Current WordPress Site Integration
+## WordPress Site Integration

-Based on your site structure at `koutsi.boostii.fi`, haptic feedback will be automatically added to:
+Feedback can be automatically added to:

-- ✅ "Löydä lajisi Koutsin avulla" button
+- ✅ Button
 - ✅ Navigation menu items
 - ✅ Language switcher links
 - ✅ Any Gutenberg buttons